Ramcharitmanas: Etymology

 The word Ramcharitmanas literally means "Lake of the deeds of Rama".
 Additionally, Phillip Lutgendorf uses W.D.P Hill's English translation of the Ramcharitmanas titled "The Holy Lake of the Acts of Ram."
 The word Ram refers to the main character of the epic, the Hindu god Rama; carita means "acts or deeds" and manas loosely refers to the "mind or heart."
 Manas is also a proper noun, referring to a Himalayan lake, thus rendering Hill's entire translation of "The Holy Lake of the Acts of Ram."

 Manuscripts

 A manuscript of the Ramcharitatmanas dated to 1648 CE is kept at a Hanuman temple in Tulsi Ghat, Varanasi.

+Relatively few manuscripts of the epic survive from the seventeenth century, with a much larger number dating from the eighteenth.
+As many as ten per cent of the early manuscripts are written in Kaithi, the script of the Kayastha scribal caste, and a smaller but significant number in the Persian script; the second-oldest translation of the epic, made in 1804, was into Persian.
+Lutgendorf takes this as evidence of the text's early popularity among aristocratic and mercantile groups, and suggests that its acceptance by Brahmans as a work of the highest religious authority came about only gradually.

+The first printed edition of the Ramcharitmanas appeared in Calcutta in 1810, where popular publishing in Hindi and Bengali had begun under the patronage of the Fort William College; editions followed from Kanpur (1832), Agra (1849), Meerut (1851) and Banaras (1853).
+Later nineteenth-century editions grew in size as they added introductory matter, glossaries, line-by-line prose paraphrases and commentaries, and editions printed in Gurmukhi script (from about 1870), in Bengali script with Bengali commentaries (from the 1880s) and in Gujarati (in the following decade) indicate the text's spread beyond its linguistic homeland.